03. Spore - Package Format

 4.3 URI Hash Calculation

-The hash in capsule.uri is calculated from code (Merkle Tree) + core + core_signature:
+The hash in capsule.uri is calculated from tree hash (Merkle Tree) + core + core_signature:

 3. Serialize hash input using JCS